rutgerhofste/cheatsheets/tmux.md

 # tmux shortcuts & cheatsheet
 Variables are indicated by capitalized chars

-The different objects in TMUX (high to low):
+The different objects in TMUX:
 Sessions
 Windows
 Panes

 you can think of these objects as a tree where each session can have multiple windows and each window can have multiple panes.

+1. Session
+    1. Window
+        1. Pane
+        1. Pane
+    1. Window
+        1. Pane

 in TMUX, command shortcut: